Shifting the Dial

 This report was sent to Government on 3 August 2017, then tabled in Parliament and publicly released on 24 October 2017.
+It is the first in a series, undertaken at 5 yearly intervals – the next Inquiry report Advancing Prosperity was completed in 2023.

 This is the first document of its kind for the Productivity Commission — a look out across the landscape of factors and influences that may affect Australia's economic performance over the medium term, in order to offer advice on where our priorities should lie if we are to enhance national welfare.